Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This medicine may also interact with the following medications:

-beta-blockers, often used for high blood pressure or heart problems
+certain medicines for blood pressure or heart disease like beta-blockers

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.